stfc/PSycloneBench/benchmarks/nemo/nemolite2d/manual_versions/README.md

 with the Parallel System layer implemented manually.
-In these implementations usually the Algorithm can be found in the `nemolite2d.f90` file, the manual PSy-layer is found in `time_step.f90` and the kernels which are encoded as independent functions in `time_step.f90` are found in the same directory or in the `../kernels` directory.
+In these implementations usually the Algorithm can be found in the `nemolite2d.f90` file, the manual PSy-layer is found in `time_step.f90` and the kernels are found in the same directory or in the `../kernels` directory.
 These are:

     - `psykal_serial`: Various serial versions of the PSyKAl form of